People's Republic of China

 The Next 5 Years

-The next 5 years represent a critical period in China's existence.
+The next 5 years represent a critical period in China's development.
 To investors and firms, especially following China's accession to the World Trade Organization (WTO) in 2001, China represents a vast market that has yet to be fully tapped and a low-cost base for export-oriented production.
 Educationally, China is forging ahead as partnerships and exchanges with foreign universities have helped create new research opportunities for its students.
-The new leadership is also committed to generating greater economic development in the interior and providing more services to those who do not live in China's coastal areas.
+China will host the Summer Olympics in 2008 and views this as an opportunity to showcase to the world China's development gains of the past two decades.
+The new leadership is committed to generating greater economic development in the interior and providing more services to those who do not live in China's coastal areas, goals that form the core of President Hu's concepts of a "harmonious society" and a "spiritual civilization."
 However, there is still much that needs to change in China.
-Human rights issues remain a concern among members of the world community, as does continuing proliferation of weapons of mass destruction (WMD)-related materials and technology.
+Human rights issues remain a major concern, as does China's lack of effective controls to prevent proliferation of weapons of mass destruction (WMD)-related materials and technology.
+Abatement of pollution and improvements in systems to ensure food, drug, and product safety are issues on which the U.S. has begun work with China.

 Chinese Communist Party